 “Well, that’s what Hotaru says anyway,” argued the blonde, “but…”

 Hotaru met Haruka’s eyes.
-“You wouldn’t be saying that I’m making a fuss about nothing would you?”
+“You wouldn’t be saying that I’m making this up, would you?”
 Something in the girl’s tone was far older than herself and Haruka shook her head slowly.

 “It really creeps me out when you do that.
 Hotaru-chan,” the blonde muttered.